typedb/typedb-docs/02-running-grakn/03-configuration.md

 In this section, we learn how to configure Grakn to have it tailored to our production and development needs.
 Prior to starting, the Grakn Server and Console read configurations from a file named `grakn.properties`.
 The location of this file varies based on how Grakn has been installed.

-If downloaded manually, we can find the configuration file in the `conf` directory inside the unzipped folder.
+If downloaded manually, we can find the configuration file in the `server/conf` directory inside the unzipped folder.

 If installed using Homebrew: